-A Dimension is the logical organization of related members and their properties.
-For instance, you could have a Geography Dimension, with the Members Seattle, Olympia, and Tacoma and with properties such as State, Country, and Region Code defined for each member.
+A Dimension is the logical organization of related Members and their Attributes.
+For instance, you could have a Geography Dimension, with the Members Seattle, Olympia, and Tacoma with Attributes such as State, Country, and Region Code defined for each Member.

-Similarly, you can have a Product Dimension with Members representing individual product SKUs with other properties tracking such items as Brands and Product Grouping.
+Similarly, you can have a Product Dimension with Members representing individual product SKUs with other Dimension Attributes tracking such items as Brands and Product Grouping.
 When a Dimension is defined within an Application, it can be reused in different contexts over multiple Models.

 Before you Start

-1. Go to the Modeler and select an Application OR hover over the Modeler tab and select the Application from the drop-down menu.
+1. Go to the Modeler and select an Application.

 2. When in the Application, click All Dimensions.